Which Earthborn Holistic K95 Wet Recipes Get

-Earthborn Holistic K95 Formulas Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.
+Earthborn Holistic K95 Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Earthborn Holistic K95 Formulas product line includes 5 canned dog foods.
+The Earthborn Holistic K95 product line includes the 5 canned dog foods listed below.

-Earthborn Holistic K95 Chicken Recipe was selected to represent the other products in the line for this review.
+Earthborn Holistic K95 Chicken Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Earthborn Holistic K95 Formulas Chicken Recipe

 Ingredients: Chicken, chicken broth, liver, sweet potatoes, carrots, snow peas, dried whole eggs, calcium carbonate, apples, olive oil, tricalcium phosphate, sodium tripolyphosphate, flaxseed, guar gum, cassia gum, choline chloride, salt, lecithin, thyme, sage, rosemary, Yucca schidigera extract, zinc proteinate, vitamin E supplement, L-ascorbyl-2-polyphosphate (source of vitamin C), ferrous sulfate, zinc sulfate, iron proteinate, copper proteinate, thiamine mononitrate, sodium selenite, niacin supplement, D-calcium pantothenate, vitamin A supplement, manganese sulfate, riboflavin supplement, manganese proteinate, vitamin D3 supplement, vitamin B12 supplement, pyridoxine hydrochloride, calcium iodate, folic acid